Mansi-2618/Finance-Fraud-Detection-and-Risk-Analysis/README.md

 # Finance-Fraud-Detection-and-Risk-Analysis
-Built predictive models for detecting fraudulent financial transactions and assessing risk levels.
-Used supervised learning algorithms, performed feature engineering, and visualized patterns to improve fraud detection accuracy and support risk analysis.
-Included data cleaning, visualization, and evaluation metrics.
+Created a financial fraud detection dashboard for initial analysis, followed by building machine learning models to predict fraudulent transactions.
+Performed data cleaning, feature engineering, and evaluation.
+Developed a final dashboard for risk analysis and pattern visualization.